-Intermediate Care Facilities for Individuals with Mental Retardation (ICF/MR)
+Intermediate Care Facilities for Individuals with Intellectual Disability (ICF/ID)

-Intermediate Care Facilities for individuals with Mental Retardation (ICF/MR) is an optional Medicaid benefit that enables States to provide comprehensive and individualized health care and rehabilitation services to individuals to promote their functional status and independence.
-Although it is an optional benefit, all States offer it, if only as an alternative to home and community-based services waivers for individuals at the ICF/MR level of care.
+Intermediate Care Facilities for individuals with Intellectual disability (ICF/ID) is an optional Medicaid benefit that enables states to provide comprehensive and individualized health care and rehabilitation services to individuals to promote their functional status and independence.
+Although it is an optional benefit, all states offer it, if only as an alternative to home and community-based services waivers for individuals at the ICF/ID level of care.

-ICFs/MR provides active treatment (AT), a continuous, aggressive, and consistent implementation of a program of specialized and generic training, treatment, and health or related services, directed toward helping the enrollee function with as much self-determination and independence as possible.
-ICF/MR is the most comprehensive benefit in Medicaid.
+ICFs/ID provides active treatment (AT), a continuous, aggressive, and consistent implementation of a program of specialized and generic training, treatment, and health or related services, directed toward helping the enrollee function with as much self-determination and independence as possible.
+ICF/ID is the most comprehensive benefit in Medicaid.

 Federal rules provide for a wide scope of required services and facility requirements for administering services.
 All services including health care services and nutrition are part of the AT, which is based on an evaluation and individualized program plan (IPP) by an interdisciplinary team.
 Facility requirements include staffing, governing body and management, client protections, client behavior and physical environment, which are specified in the survey and certification process.

-Medicaid coverage of ICF/MR services is available only in a residential facility licensed and certified by the state survey agency as an ICF/MR. Medicaid ICF/MR services are available only when other payment options are unavailable and the individual is eligible for Medicaid.
-There are few resources similar to an ICF/MR, under any payment source.
+Medicaid coverage of ICF/ID services is available only in a residential facility licensed and certified by the state survey agency as an ICF/ID.
+Medicaid ICF/ID services are available only when other payment options are unavailable and the individual is eligible for Medicaid.
+There are few resources similar to an ICF/ID under any payment source.